2009

 - Roland Gebhardt joined the Advisory Council, providing wise counsel and introductions to others interested in the purpose of the film as well as professional skills and encouragement.

-- Tom and Valerie Wolzien joined the Advisory Council, introducing us to our current videographer/editor Tom Porpiglia.
+- Valerie Wolzien joined the Advisory Council, introducing us to our current videographer/editor Tom Porpiglia.

 - Laura Straus, photographer and owner of Piermont/Straus Gallery, joined our Advisory Council and offered to take the stills needed for PR shots for the film.
 A special tour with friends was arranged for the shoot this summer.
-With the hiring of Tom Porpiglia, work on the rough cut began.
+With the hiring of Tom Porpiglia as editor, work on the rough cut began.

 2014